-Between the 1980s and 2002, a-road signs used either white-on-green or black-on-white depending on the class (and therefore the signing) of the road.
+Between 1982 and 2002, a-road signs used either white-on-green or black-on-white depending on the class (and therefore the signing) of the road.
 This is now no longer the case, and signs should be either white-on-blue (motorway) or black-on-white (a-road), and from 2015 all remaining white-on-green services signs will be rendered illegal.

-Until the introduction of the green sign in the 1980s, there were no signs for TRSAs.
-However, the Department for Transport had started to use the blue motorway signs, which attracted criticism from motorway operators who reckoned their reputation was being dragged down by unscrupulous roadside garages.
+Until the introduction of the green sign in the 1982, there were no signs for TRSAs.
+However, the Department for Transport had started to use the standard motorway signs, which attracted criticism from motorway operators who reckoned their reputation was being dragged down by unscrupulous roadside garages.

 Where a motorway service area is accessed from another road, Diagram 2310.1 should be used.
 This is similar to Diagram 2919.1, but it doesn't include a header board or the price of fuel.
 It is the property of the operator.

 In 2012, the standard set of motorway signs were changed to include more brand logos.
 This and the other a-road signs weren't changed, and continue to use traditional symbols.

 Until this blue sign was introduced in 2002, large green signs would be used.
 This new style is similar to the original unofficial a-road services signs.